DUI Lawyer in Morgantown

 First-Offense DUI in West Virginia

 In Morgantown, a driver with a BAC level of 0.08 to 0.15 will face criminal penalties.
-The standard administrative penalty for first-offense DUI includes having your driver’s license revoked for 6 months or having your driver’s license revoked for 15 days with an additional 120 days of participation on the West Virginia Motor Vehicle Alcohol Test and Lock Program.
+The standard administrative penalty for first-offense DUI in WV includes having your driver’s license revoked for 6 months or having your driver’s license revoked for 15 days with an additional 120 days of participation on the West Virginia Motor Vehicle Alcohol Test and Lock Program.

 - Up to six months in jail.